iqtree/iqtree.github.io/doc/PoMo.md

 ---------------

 For advanced users.
-PoMo offers two different methods to read in the data.
-For a detailed description, please refer to [Schrempf et al., 2016].
+PoMo offers two different methods to read in the data ([Schrempf et al., 2016]).
+Briefly, each species and site are treated as follows

+1. *Sampled*: randomly draw N samples with replacement from the given data and set the PoMo state to the chosen one;

+2. *Weighted*: assign the likelihood of each PoMo state to its probability of leading to the observed data, assuming it is binomially sampled.

 Again, the sequence type option `-st` can be used to change the input method.

 - To use the *sampled* input method (`R` for random):